GewelsJI/VPS/README.md

     <img src="./assets/the-reading-list.png"/> <br />
 </p>

 To better understand the development of this field and to quickly push researchers in their research process, we elaborately build a **Paper Reading List**.
-It includes **119** colonoscopy imaging-based AI scientific research in recent 12 years.
+It includes **119** colonoscopy imaging-based AI scientific research in the past 12 years.
 It includes several fields, such as image polyp segmentation, video polyp segmentation, image polyp detection, video polyp detection, and image polyp classification.
 Besides, we will provide some interesting resources about human colonoscopy.

 > **Note:** If we miss some treasure works, please let me know via e-mail or directly push a PR.
 We will work on it as soon as possible.
-Many thanks for your active feedbacks.
+Many thanks for your active feedback.

 - The latest paper reading list and some interesting resources refer to [`Awesome-Video-Polyp-Segmentation.md`](https://github.com/GewelsJI/VPS/blob/main/docs/AWESOME_VPS.md)